beelit94/tsplk-infra/README.md

 # tsplk

-It is a command line tool that could let you create Splunk environment for testing.
+It is a command line tool that could let you create a Splunk environment for testing.
 The purpose of this tool is that for QA/DEV could get a testable Splunk without knowing Vagrant, AWS, Salt, Terraform.